These are encapsulated Python and Unity modules for continuous TCP communication between these.

 Send data to Python

-Give data format name and dataclass (automatically converted into JSON if you use Serialize
+Give data format name and dataclass (automatically converted into JSON if you use Serialize)

 PythonConnector.instance.StopConnection()

-Send quit code to Python
+Send quit code to Python and stop connection.